bnthor/animon/README.md

 # Animon

 A simple way to animate DOM elements when they enter the viewport.
+[See the demo](https://bnthor.github.io/animon/)

 ## Installation